 - CV or resume.

 - Short essay (less than two pages).
-The applicant should indicate the host university (from the list of six) as well as the research thematic area and what general types of approaches she or he might take.
+The applicant should indicate (a) the research thematic area, (b) what general types of approaches she or he might take, (c) the host university (from the list of six), and (d) indicate in the cover letter that he/she has made contact with a potential mentor.
 We do not expect a detailed research plan; such a plan will be developed with the university and Conservancy mentors after one is awarded the fellowship.
 But the essay should indicate why the applicant has the right skills and background to make a major contribution in the area.

 - Letters of recommendation.
 Arrange to have three letters of reference submitted as well.

 Send cover letter, CV/resume and short essay to NatureNetScience@tnc.org with your name and host university in the subject line (eg. Jane Doe – Cornell).

 Letters of reference should also be sent to NatureNetScience@tnc.org with only your name in the subject line.